Home » Average weekly earnings in the construction industry

 The Office for National Statistics (ONS) publishes monthly updates on average weekly earnings across the whole economy and by industry and sector in Great Britain.
 This commentary relates to ONS’s EARN02 and EARN03 datasets, which cover non-seasonally adjusted earnings, excluding bonuses and including arrears.

-Construction sector saw second highest earnings growth at end of 2024
+Construction sector sees strong earnings growth at start of 2025

-Construction wages, as measured by ONS’s Average Weekly Earnings dataset, increased by 6.5% in the year to December 2024.
-This was an increase on the 6.1% rise seen in the 12 months to November 2024.
-On the month, earnings were down 0.6%.
+Construction wages, as measured by ONS’s Average Weekly Earnings dataset(1), increased by 6.7% in the year to January 2025.
+This was an increase on the 5.7% rise seen in the 12 months to December 2024 (revised down from 6.5%).
+On the month, earnings were up 1.8%.

-Across the whole economy, the average increase in earnings in the year to December 2024 was 5.4%, down from 6.6% in November.
+Across the whole economy, the average increase in earnings in the year to January 2025 was 6.1%, up from 5.5% in December.

 Source: ONS – Construction (K5AH) and Whole economy (KA5H), non-seasonally adjusted average weekly earnings, excluding bonuses, including arrears

-Comparing pay at a sector level (with index K56S), construction workers saw the second highest annual increase in average earnings across all sectors.
-The biggest annual increase was for workers in the wholesaling, retailing, hotels and restaurants sector.
+Comparing pay at a sector level (with index K56S), construction workers saw the highest annual increase in average earnings across all sectors.

 Source: ONS – EARN02: Non-seasonally adjusted Average Weekly Earnings, excluding bonuses, including arrears, at sector level